US starts troop pullout, seeks end to Afghan leaders’ feud

 Taliban officials said late Monday that a flurry of biometric identifications were being conducted on Taliban prisoners, hinting at a mass release, according to prisoners currently in lockup.
 The Taliban officials spoke on condition of anonymity because they weren’t authorized to talk to the media.

+In his tweet, Shaheen said any prisoners handed over will be verified before being accepted.
+The Associated Press contacted a Taliban prisoner in Afghanistan’s Pul-e-Charkhi Jail on the outskirts of Kabul who said four Taliban had been released Monday and another three Tuesday.
+The seven had completed their sentence, said Maulvi Niaz Mohammad in a telephone interview.

+They were not part of the 5,000 on the Taliban prisoner list, he said.
+Mohammad, who had also been interviewed by The AP in the prison in December, is in telephone contact with the Taliban’s Prisoners Commission, which is headed by Maulvi Nooruddin Turani, a former Taliban justice minister and a violent enforcer of the Taliban’s strict code of conduct.

-Pompeo also said he “strongly opposed” the establishment of a parallel government in Kabul, despite the early signs of one emerging.
-Abdullah had quickly sent his vice-presidents to occupy the official offices on Monday, ahead of Ghani’s plan to send his vice presidents to their offices Tuesday.
+Meanwhile, Pompeo said he “strongly opposed” the establishment of a parallel government in Kabul, despite early signs of one emerging.
+Abdullah had quickly sent his vice presidents to occupy the official offices Monday, ahead of Ghani’s plan to send his vice presidents to their offices Tuesday.

 Pompeo warned against “any use of force to resolve political differences.”
 Both candidates — but particularly Abdullah — are backed by warlords with heavily armed militias, underscoring fears they could use force to back their candidate.